robseb/socfpgaPlatformGenerator/README.md

 The [*LinuxBootImageFileGenerator*](https://github.com/robseb/LinuxBootImageFileGenerator) will be automatically cloned from Github.

-The following steps describes in the right sequence the required Python methods to generate a bootable image file for *Intel* SoC-FPGAs:
+The following steps describe in the right sequence the required Python methods to generate a bootable image file for *Intel* SoC-FPGAs:

 1. **Generation of the partition table**

-   To generate a partition table depending of "*SocFPGABlueprint.xml*" configurations use following methode.
+   To generate a partition table depending on "*SocFPGABlueprint.xml*" configurations use the following method.
-   Here is check that all required configurations are selected inside the configuration file.
+   Here is checked that all required partition configurations are selected inside the configuration file.
     ````python
     #
     # @brief Create the partition table for Intel SoC-FPGAs by reading the "SocFPGABlueprint" XML-file